How Long Does it Take to Get a Green Card?

 Attorney Massiel Silva Tadeo is a partner and owner at The Tadeo & Silva Law Firm.
 She specializes in removal (deportation) defense, family immigration, and hardship waivers.
 Published on: May 5, 2019, Last updated on: June 14, 2019.

-Many immigrants in the US wonder, “How long does it take to get a Green Card?”
+Many immigrants in the US wonder, “How long does it take for a Green Card?”
 At Tadeo & Silva Immigration Attorneys, we can answer that question as well as assist you in the Green Card process.

-Call or email today to schedule your free consultation.
+Call or email today to schedule your consultation.

 Whether you are in Atlanta or anywhere in the United States, Tadeo & Silva is able to take your immigration case and give you the best results your case can get.
 Our attorneys have managed cases from clients all over the country and internationally.

-After completing and filing the appropriate paperwork, many immigrants are left wondering, “How long does it take to get a Green Card?”
-The procedure to get a Green Card, move to the U.S., and become a citizen is a lengthy and complicated one.
-In addition to the detailed forms, you have other documentation and fees to submit.
+After completing and filing the appropriate paperwork, many immigrants are left wondering, how long does the processing time take?
+The procedure to receive a Green Card, move to the U.S., and become a citizen can be complicated.
+In addition to the detailed forms, you have other supporting documents and fees to submit.

 The process of getting a green card is a complex and potentially lengthy one.
 Engaging the assistance of a skilled immigration attorney experienced specifically in these matters can help you ensure that your documents are all correctly filled out and filed.
 Let the sympathetic lawyers at Tadeo & Silva Attorneys at Law advise and represent you.

-How Long Does it Take to Get a Green Card in the US
+How Long Does it Take for a Green Card in the US?

-How Long Does it Take to Get a Green Card After Marriage
+How Long For a Green Card After Marriage

-The amount of time it takes for obtaining a green card depends in part on who is sponsoring the process.
-So, how long does it take to get a green card after marriage?
+The amount of processing time it takes for obtaining a marriage-based green card depends in part on who is sponsoring the process.
 The total wait time for marriage-based approval ranges between 10 to 38 months.
 This is dependent upon whether you are married to a U.S. citizen or green card holder and whether you reside in the U.S. or outside of it.

 Generally, if your spouse is a U.S. citizen who resides in the U.S., it takes 10-13 months.
 If he or she is a U.S. citizen living elsewhere, it takes 11-17 months.
 If your spouse is a green card holder, however, it takes longer.
 If he or she resides in the U.S. it takes 23-32 months.
-If not, then it will be 29-38.
+If not, the entire process will take 29-38.